sws-ocean/sws-ocean.github.io/docs/stmw.md

 title: Subtropical Mode Water
 subtitle: North Atlantic Subtropical Mode Water variability at the Bermuda Atlantic Time-series Study (BATS)
 permalink: stmw
-description: Sam Stevens Oceanographer- this page outlines my research on North Atlantic Subtropical Mode Water at BATS
+description: Explore the research conducted by Sam Stevens on the variability of North Atlantic Subtropical Mode Water at the Bermuda Atlantic Time-series Study (BATS).
+The page details the observed decline in this water mass, correlating it with increased surface temperatures and its broader implications.
 ---

 <!-- Google tag (gtag.js) -->